 As and when The Telus World of Science would like to add new and event specific programs to their lighting system, doing so would be as simple as a discussion.
 The BL controlTASK IC ADV reads direct from SD cards, so all future programming can be performed remotely by BL technicians.

 The end product was wholesome entertainment.
-Undoubtedly, the BL neonVIEW IC brought an already fascinating ceiling feature to another level entirely.
+Undoubtedly, the BL neonVIEW PIXEL IC Series brought an already fascinating ceiling feature to another level entirely.
 Regardless, the lighting system fit in nicely to the ambience of the Central Stage, as the mandate and purpose of the facility is spectacle for its eager visitors.

 The challenge was not to repurpose the space, rather, to complement it without need for structural or thematic change.
 [The Telus] World of Science allowed us to design from a place of uniqueness, and that uniqueness was best articulated with [BL] neonVIEW IC.

 Sebastien Panouille, Lighting Designer / Ombrages (Vancouver Office)